 Tidal height data Tidal stream data Name, location, horizontal geographic position, and vertical datum upon which the position of the recording gauge is based.
 Name, location, horizontal geographic position, and description of the recording stream equipment (e.g. Acoustic Doppler Current Profiler (ADCP) or similar).
 Connection between the zero of the tide gauge and Chart Datum, and/or Ordnance Datum (Newlyn or Local Ordnance Datum).
 Depth of water in which the equipment is located and how the recorded data relates to the depth below the sea surface and above the seabed.
 Additionally, a GNSS (GPS) height of the recording gauge if available.
 Time zone preferably maintained in UTC (GMT) (Time Zone 0000) throughout the record.
 Time zone preferably maintained in UTC (GMT) (Time Zone 0000) throughout the record.
 Preferably an 'on-the-hour' time stamp, with a maximum output of hourly heights (gauges usually record every 10 or 15 minutes, or similar).
 Preferably an 'on-the-hour' time stamp with a maximum output of half-hourly rates and directions (ADCPs usually record every 10 or 15 minutes, or similar).
-Digital data in Excel or Text format, with clear indication (when other data such as weather records are included on as to which is the raw recorded tidal data d).
-Data can be submitted via email if convenient, at regular intervals (for example in calendar months, quarterly etc.).
+Digital data in Excel or Text format, with clear indicati (when other data such as weather records are include Data can be submitted via email if convenient, at regular intervals (for example in calendar months, quarterly etc.)